Biometric Face Comparison

 2. Cache this template

-3. Use it for matching
+3. Use it for comparison

 Templates can also be cached on the application level for use cases like login, where the same reference face is needed.
 Please note that templates are incompatible across major product upgrades, and must be regenerated by invoking the face detection on the source images again.